juliocymartins/09-Financial-Dashboard-PowerBI/README.md

 ### Link to Dashboard: https://app.powerbi.com/view?r=eyJrIjoiMTM5NzU0MGItMWExNi00YzI3LWEyNzgtOWIzMDFlOTEwNDFkIiwidCI6IjE3NGZkYjA3LWY1YjYtNDc4Zi05MDdmLTY4NWY3ZDVkMGRhNCJ9

 # Dataset
-The dataset used contains the following columns:
+The dataset used is a sample provided by Power BI and contains detailed information about sales.
+It contains the following columns:
 - Segment
 - Country
 - Product